-Prestwick Airport (PIK) is the third choice.
-This is on the west coast and is a small airport, but also with good rail and bus connections to Glasgow.
+Prestwick Airport (PIK) This is on the west coast and is a small airport, but also with good rail and bus connections to Glasgow.
 Rail travel takes about 40 minutes to the center of Glasgow.

 For our Magic, Medicine and Myth retreats at the Ecoyoga Centre:

 From Glasgow Buchanan Bus Station, take service 926 to Lochgilphead (the bus continues to Campeltown).
 Bus schedule can be found HERE

 If you can let us know which bus you are taking we can pick you up in Lochgilphead.

 For our Rewilding retreats at Alladale Wilderness Reserve:

 From Glasgow Queen Street Station or Inverness take the train to Ardgay .
 Train schedule can be found HERE

 If you let us know which train you are taking we can pick you up in Ardgay.
 You can check in as early as 12pm on the 11th.